-- Use a 1” margin as a border around all 4 sides of the cover letter for teaching jobs.
+- Use a 1” margin as a border around all 4 sides of your cover letter.

 - Pick a standard cover letter font that is immediately legible (e.g., Calibri, Cambria).

-- Stick to a 11pt or 12pt font size through the body text of the teaching cover letter.
+- Stick to an 11pt or 12pt font size through the body text of your teaching cover letter.